As Team SG’s resident dad style-whisperer, there’s nothing I love more than helping a mature male styling client fall in love with clothes.

 Monochromatic dressing involves pairing pieces that are all in the same color family to create a cohesive look.
 Dressing this way elongates your body and keeps you looking sleek, modern, and put together with minimal effort.

-If you watch Only Murders in the Building, the character Steve Martin, 76, plays is often rocking a monochromatic ensemble.
+On Only Murders in the Building, the character Steve Martin, 79, plays is often rocking a monochromatic ensemble.
 Think: blue jeans a white shirt, with a blue knit sweater or overcoat.

 When it comes to style for men over 50, these types of outfits are easy to put together, and even easier to look like a million bucks wearing.